joemoose/dungeoneers.d20/docs/equipment.md

 ### Cost

-A new crate costs nine times that of the item it contains.
-For example, a *gear crate* costs 180 coins (9 x 20 coins for one Adventuring Gear).
+A new crate costs ten times that of the item it contains.
+For example, a *gear crate* costs 200 coins (10 x 20 coins for one Adventuring Gear).
 If a crate does not have a listed item cost, such as crafting and survival crates, the price is 200 coins.

 ### Uses